vinefeeder/VineFeeder/README.md

 *Service-Specific Parsing*: Each service can define its own method of parsing media
     content, making the platform adaptable to different service architectures.
+    Additionally each service may store a string of download options for devine such as video resolution or subtitle format.

 *Alphabetical Service Listing*: Services are displayed as clickable buttons in
     alphabetical order, enhancing the user experience.